 Often, software patented as an “abstract idea” isn’t able to be patented.
 The problem is that software that solves an existing problem is not “necessarily rooted” in computer technology.
 Thus, a patent would not cover every possible application of the idea.
 However, software that solves a problem unconventionally may become a patented idea.
 However, in order to become patented, it must meet certain requirements.

-Among the alternatives to patenting software is a license.
+Among the alternatives to patenting software is a licensing.
 You can choose to license to a third party, even if the patent holder won’t agree to a license.
 For example, a family business that made gambling machinery used a license to avoid patents when another company threatened to shut it down.
 Thankfully, the league helped the family business stay in business after they learned about the patent threat.

 While software patents are valuable, they tie every computer user and developer up in bureaucratic red tape.
 It also threatens to make business owners in other industries less competitive.
 Many companies don’t want to be tied up with bureaucracy.
 And software developers don’t like bureaucracy.
 So, there are many alternatives to software patenting.
 Consider all of them and see which one suits you.
 There’s a good alternative for you.